geerlingguy/ansible-role-memcached/README.md

     memcached_log_verbosity: ""

+The location of the PID file.

+    memcached_pid: /var/run/memcached/memcached.pid

 Normally memcached does not log anything.
 Change to "-v" to enable logging or to "-vv" for debug logging.

+## Listening on a socket

+By default Memcached listens on an IP and port, however this behaviour can be overwritten by using sockets which allow local services to communicate without a TCP/IP overhead.
+N.B. this disables network support.

+    memcached_socket: /var/run/memcached/memcached.sock
+    memcached_socket_mask: 700

 ## Dependencies